orbisgis/h2gis/README.md

 H2GIS is the main project for the new [OrbisGIS](http://www.orbisgis.org/) data management library and is divided into 2 subprojects:
-* H2Spatial
+1. H2Spatial
+1. H2Drivers

-H2Spatial is a set of functions that permit to extend H2 with spatial storage and analysis capabilities.
+H2Spatial extends H2 by adding spatial storage and analysis capabilities, including
-It includes  :

-- a new data type called geometry that stored POINT, CURVE, SURFACE in a WKB representation,
+- a new `Geometry` data type storing `POINT`, `CURVE` and `SURFACE` types in WKB representations
-- spatial operators as ST_Intersection, St_Difference...,
+- spatial operators (`ST_Intersection`, `ST_Difference`, etc.)
-- spatial predicates as ST_Intersects, ST_Contains,
+- spatial predicates (`ST_Intersects`, `ST_Contains`, etc.)
-- R-Tree indexing and so on...
+- R-Tree indexing

-H2Spatial is licensed under the GPL 3 license terms.

 * H2Drivers

 H2Drivers is a collection of drivers to read and write new formats with H2.
 H2Drivers takes advantage of the TableEngine API to wrap in the H2 table model file format as shapefile, csv, ascii...
 With the H2Drivers a user can execute SQL queries on another disk file format than H2.

-H2Drivers is licensed under the GPL 3 license terms.
+Both H2Spatial and H2Drivers are licensed under the GPL 3 license terms.